League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - Fix new line detection when journal entry is written in preformatted text or div mode
 - Add support for sending chat messages using an alias

-## v0.4
+## v0.2
+- Add support for `@Actor[name]` links instead of only drag&dropped `@Actor[id]` links
+- Add support for Token trigger

-- Add support for capture triggers (@tposney)
+- Add support for sending chat messages as trigger effects (useful with advanced macros)
-- Add support for API changes in FVTT 0.5.4
+- Add support for setting a token as controlled as a trigger effect

+## v0.1
+- Initial release with support for Actor and Scene triggers

 # Support